 Heather Ferg was born and raised in Calgary, Alberta.
-Her lifelong passion for education led her to pursue two undergraduate degrees (one in Political Science and one in English), which she completed at the University of Calgary.
+Her passion for education led her to pursue two undergraduate degrees (in Political Science and English), which she completed at the University of Calgary.
 Shortly thereafter, Ms. Ferg enrolled in the University of Alberta’s Faculty of Law program where she obtained her LL.B.

 Building on the foundation of her law degree, Ms. Ferg articled under the guidance and direction of Ian McKay of Dunn & McKay and Karen Molle.
 Following her articles, Ms. Ferg was welcomed as an Associate at Evans Fagan Rice McKay.
-Ms. Ferg is now a Partner at McKay Criminal Defence LLP.
+Ms. Ferg became a Partner at McKay Criminal Defence LLP, now McKay Ferg LLP.

 - Pre-charge advice & consultation